AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 ## Resazurin methods manuscript
 **Analysis and writing**

-- Obtain size data for all oysters (Noah in progress)
 - Re-analyze data for metabolic rates and survival after size normalization
 - Introduction
 - Methods